Tuition fees for students commencing in the academic year 2014-2015 will be:

 a) the purchase of a BANKER’S DRAFT in the student’s home country to be presented at registration.
 The draft should be in sterling, drawn on a UK bank and made payable to “Queen’s University Belfast”.

 b) payment by CREDIT/DEBIT CARD.
-Most major credit cards are accepted by the University, except American Express.
-Care should be taken to ensure that the credit card limit is sufficient to cover the required payment of tuition fee.
+Most major credit cards are accepted by the University, except American Express and Laser Cards.
+Care should be taken to ensure that the credit card limit is sufficient to cover the required payment of tuition fee, and that notification has been given to your bank/credit card company prior to payment.

 c) students may open a current bank account in Belfast, Northern Ireland.
 This will require the presentation of the student’s passport as a means of identification together with proof of a Northern Ireland address.
 Bank account details may then be telephoned home so that money may be sent to that account by telegraphic transfer.
 In normal circumstances this takes approximately four days and is cleared immediately.
 A CHEQUE may then be written on this account.